0xTCG/aldy/docs/api.rst

 Alternatively you can use ``solver='scip'`` if you have `PySCIPOpt <https://github.com/SCIP-Interfaces/PySCIPOpt>`_ installed.

-Result is a list of :obj:`aldy.cn.CNSolution` objects described in API.
+Result is a list of :obj:`aldy.solutions.CNSolution` objects described in API.

 Calling major and minor star-alleles